Overview of TRATON’s Governance in comparison with the Swedish Corporate Governance Code

-The Supervisory Board supervises the Management Board’s administration of TRATON and represents TRATON vis-à-vis the Management Board members.
-While the Supervisory Board has no right to assume any management responsibilities or to provide instructions to the Management Board, certain types of transactions by the Management Board require approval by the Supervisory Board prior to implementation.
+The Supervisory Board supervises the Executive Board’s administration of TRATON and represents TRATON vis-à-vis the Executive Board members.
+While the Supervisory Board has no right to assume any management responsibilities or to provide instructions to the Executive Board, certain types of transactions by the Executive Board require approval by the Supervisory Board prior to implementation.

-The Management Board is responsible for managing the affairs of TRATON in accordance with applicable law and has comprehensive power of representation.
-The Supervisory Board determines the exact number of the members of the Management Board, which needs to consist of at least two (2) members, and appoints them for a maximum term of five (5) years.
-The remuneration of the Management Board members, which is to be oriented towards the promotion of a sustainable development of the enterprise, is resolved upon by the Supervisory Board, while the Shareholders’ Meeting can only pass non-binding resolutions on the company’s remuneration policy.
+The Executive Board is responsible for managing the affairs of TRATON in accordance with applicable law and has comprehensive power of representation.
+The Supervisory Board determines the exact number of the members of the Executive Board, which needs to consist of at least two (2) members, and appoints them for a maximum term of five (5) years.
+The remuneration of the Executive Board members, which is to be oriented towards the promotion of a sustainable and long-term development of the enterprise, is resolved upon by the Supervisory Board, while the Shareholders’ Meeting can only pass non-binding resolutions on the remuneration system of the Executive Board members.

 Information on TRATON’s Corporate Governance